Larry Davis (born 1966): Problems with NYPD

-In early November, acting on a tip, police sought Davis but failed to find him at his sister's apartment at 1231 Fulton Avenue in the Bronx's Morrisania district.
+In early November, acting on a tip, police sought Davis but failed to find him at his sister's apartment at 1231 Fulton Avenue in the Bronx's Morrisania neighborhood.
 They returned to the apartment on November 19, when the infamous shootout occurred.
-Afterward, the NYPD explained the raid as an effort to question Davis, then later changed their rationale of the raid as an attempt to arrest him, albeit without an arrest warrant.
+Afterward, the NYPD explained the raid as an effort to question Davis, then later changed their rationale as an attempt to arrest him, albeit without an arrest warrant.
 Months later, it was reported that "officials from the Bronx District Attorney's office and the Police Department deflected questions about why no warrant had been issued for Mr. Davis's arrest after the Jerome Avenue incident.
 Each agency referred questions to the other."
 At some point, a senior NYPD official argued that "once you move to introduce an accusatory instrument, you lose the benefit of being able to talk to that person."

 In any case, the NYPD reported that Gray, as a robbery victim of Davis, examined photos and provided the "positive identification" of Davis; that Davis' fingerprints were in the getaway car; that two shell casings, recovered from the scene, matched the pistol on Davis at his December 6 arrest; and that ballistics tests tied this gun to the killings of four suspected drug dealers in Manhattan just hours before the October 30 car chase to Jerome Avenue.

 Davis maintained that the NYPD had framed him for these murders.
-Similarly, his attorneys William Kunstler and Lynne Stewart, as well as Davis' peers and family, all contended that, five years before the November 1986 shootout, certain NYPD officers had recruited Davis, then age 15, to deal drugs under their sanction, and then turned a blind eye to the dealing of Davis' associates who began working under him.
-However, these officers began harassing these dealers and communicating death threats for Davis once he stopped dealing drugs in late 1986 while withholding drug proceeds, reputedly some $40,000.
+Similarly, his attorneys William Kunstler and Lynne Stewart, as well as Davis' peers and family, all contended that, five years before the November 1986 shootout, certain NYPD officers had recruited Davis, then aged 15, to deal drugs under their sanction, and then turned a blind eye to the dealing of Davis' associates who began working under him.
+However, these officers began harassing these dealers and communicating death threats once Davis stopped dealing drugs in late 1986 while withholding drug proceeds, reputedly some $40,000.